SkafteNicki/dtu_mlops/s1_development_environment/editor.md

 ## A note on jupyter notebooks in production environments

 As already stated jupyter notebooks are great for development as they allow developers to easily test our new ideas.
-However, they often lead to pain points when models actually needs to be deployed.
+However, they often lead to pain points when models actually need to be deployed.
 We highly recommend reading section 5.1.1 of [this paper](https://arxiv.org/abs/2209.09125) by Shankar et al. that in more detail discuss the strong opinions to jupyter notebooks that exist within the developer community.